• Skip to primary navigation

 The list below includes churches that have something special, something different that, in my opinion, makes them fascinating to visit.
 This is a personal selection.

 Built between 1951 and 1957, the interior was not completed until 1964.
-Thus, the architect Auguste Perret never saw it built.
+Architect Auguste Perret never saw it built.

-It has a unique square structure with the characteristic style of Auguste Perret – The base is square, and the tower is 107m high and hollow in the middle.
+It has a unique square structure with Auguste Perret’s characteristic style – the base is square, and the tower is 107m high and hollow in the middle.
 It stands on its corners!

-Come inside when the sun is shining, the colors of the stained glass are reflected everywhere!
+Step inside when the sun is shining – the colors of the stained glass are reflected everywhere!

 • Location